 A good social media marketing strategy for schools includes a mix of these types of content to promote engagement with your full target audience that can include current students, parents, prospective students, and alumnae.
 Once you have a good variety of social media posts, you can measure which types of content perform best and promote the most reach and engagement and then refine your school’s social media marketing strategy based on that data.

 If you’d like help creating your school’s social media marketing strategy, we can help with every part from ideation to implementation to reporting.
-Fill at the form at the bottom of this page to get in touch with us.
+Fill out the form at the bottom of this page to get in touch with us.